LTUC/amman-dotnet-401d2/Curriculum/Class11/Resources/MVCSetup.md

 10. Create a new folder in the project called "Controllers"
 11. Create a new folder in the project called "Models"
 12. Create a new folder in the project called "Views"
+13. If needed, Create a new folder named `wwwroot`
-13. Create a new class named `HomeController` in the Controllers Folder
+14. Create a new class named `HomeController` in the Controllers Folder
-14. Derive `HomeController` from base class Controller (`HomeController:Controller`)
+15. Derive `HomeController` from base class Controller (`HomeController:Controller`)
-15. Import the appropriate namespace (`Microsoft.AspNetcore.MVC`)
+16. Import the appropriate namespace (`Microsoft.AspNetcore.MVC`)
-16. Create new action in HomeController named "Index" with a return type of IActionResult
+17. Create new action in HomeController named "Index" with a return type of IActionResult
-17. Make the return of the `Index()` action `return View()`
+18. Make the return of the `Index()` action `return View()`

 ```csharp
   public IActionResult Index()